Association-Algorithmia/association-algorithmia.ch/README.md

 If you're ready to embark on an exhilarating journey into the world of computational thinking, AI, and robotics, look no further than Algorithmia!
 As a member, you'll be part of a vibrant community that's shaping the future of technology.
 Together, we can drive innovation and try to make a lasting impact on the world, or at least at Neuchâtel.

 Don't miss out on this incredible opportunity!
 Contact us today to learn more about [membership](/about/memberships.md) and [upcoming events](/events/readme.md), or sign up directly using our [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdFx3oz9UobiXM4cRWF_LHGFiswC1OsdaSv_JkCSCxnw7o0Zg/viewform).
-Become an active part of Algorithmia's exhilarating journey and let's shape the future of the Association together!
+Become an active part of Algorithmia's exhilarating journey and let's shape the future of the association together!

 [![Algorithmia Discord Server](https://discordapp.com/api/guilds/1015265175147905134/widget.png?style=banner3)](https://discord.gg/EGxQ73Dguc)